kristjanjansen/fachwerk2/README.md

 By default external dependencies are fetched from https://unpkg.com on each page load.
 This frees us to have a complicated build step but makes certain use cases harder, such as writing content offline or developing the framwork offline.

 For this reason we ship also a bundled version of the framework that includes both external dependencies and framework code itself.
-It is located at `./fachwerk.bundle.js`.
+It is located at `./visualia.bundle.js`.

 To generate a bundle we use a following Deno command:

 ```
-deno run bundle.js > fachwerk.bundle.js
+deno run bundle.js > visualia.bundle.js
 ```

 The script generates

 ## Testing

-Fachwerk relies on a suite of unit tests that verify that utility and internal functions work right.
+Visualia relies on a suite of unit tests that verify that utility and internal functions work right.

 ### Writing tests